 Many physicians, including both conventional and holistic, fail to properly diagnose low thyroid activity.
 Often, they run just one standard blood test—the thyroid stimulating hormone (TSH) test—which provides a general indication of thyroid activity but misses all of the subtleties of thyroid function.
 What to do: Have a holistic physician run a full thyroid test panel, which includes an evaluation of free T3 and free T4, the principal thyroid hormones, and tests for thyroid antibodies.

 If your free T3 and/or free T4 levels are low, your doctor will see that you have a low thyroid condition.
 But what confuses the matter is that many patients’ free T3 and free T4 levels are on the low side of the “normal” range.
-Many conventional physicians consider this low side of normal to be acceptable, but I believe that the standard for “normal” is too low.
+Many conventional physicians consider this low side of normal to be acceptable, but we believe that the standard for “normal” is too low.
 Example: The “normal” range for free T3, which is the most active thyroid hormone, is 230 picograms per deciliter (pg/dL) to 420 pg/dL.
-If someone’s test shows 240 pg/dL, many doctors will declare that this is acceptable.
-I find, however, that when I get my patients’ T3 levels closer to the mid-range—to 320 pg/dL or higher — they feel better.
+If someone’s test shows 240 pg/dL, many doctors will declare that this is acceptable. we find, however, that when we get our patients’ T3 levels closer to the mid-range—to 320 pg/dL or higher — they feel better.

 The same goes for free T4.
 The “normal” range is 0.8 nanograms per deciliter (ng/dL) to 1.8 ng/dL.
-I find that if a patient’s test reveals that his free T4 is 0.9 ng/dL, he will feel much better if I can get the free T4 level to 1.2 ng/dL or more.
+We find that if a patient’s test reveals that his free T4 is 0.9 ng/dL, he will feel much better if we can get the free T4 level to 1.2 ng/dL or more.

 Most conventional physicians prescribe only synthetic T4 to patients with hypothyroidism.
 That’s because this hormone (sold as Synthroid, Levoxyl and Levothroid) has been the most heavily marketed.
-In my practice, I’ve found that synthetic T4 byitself doesn’t work very well.
+In our practice, We’ve found that synthetic T4 byitself doesn’t work very well.
 If a person isn’t efficiently converting T4 to T3, prescribing more T4 doesn’t make a lot of sense.

 Side effects are rare.

-For all my patients with low thyroid activity, I recommend several nutrients to help the body make more of its own thyroid hormones.They are safe for everyone.
+For all our patients with low thyroid activity, we recommend several nutrients to help the body make more of its own thyroid hormones.They are safe for everyone.

 - L-tyrosine.
 This amino acid is the foundation of thyroid hormones.Take 500 mg about 30 minutes before breakfast.